Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » Butterfly Pea Tea – Easy Herbal Drink Recipe

 Is butterfly pea tea caffeine-free?

-Yes, butterfly pea tea is naturally caffeine-free, making it a great choice for drinking in the evening or if you’re avoiding caffeine altogether.
+Yes, butterfly pea tea is naturally caffeine-free, making it a great herbal drink to enjoy any time of day, especially in the evening.

 Why does butterfly pea tea change color?